Career Opportunities/Jobs after M.Tech or M.E. degree

 • Various research-oriented organisations hire master’s degree graduates

 There is no doubt that research and development is the future of any industry.
 Many government, non-government and private organisations prefer engineers with a master’s degree.
-Being part of the science and technology stream, there is a lot of scope for graduates after M. Tech and M.E: M.Tech and M.E graduates are hired in the following research-oriented organizations:
+Being part of the science and technology stream, there is strong career scope for after M. Tech and M.E.
+M.Tech and M.E graduates are hired in the following research-oriented organizations:

 • Aeronautical Firms